aluedtke7/shoppinglist/README.md

 - you can mark an article as _inCart_ by double clicking the article itself
 - click on the plus or minus sign to change the quantity of that article
 - when you swipe the article to the left, the article can be edited (pen symbol) and duplicated (copy symbol)
+- a long press on the article will also open the edit dialog
 - _inCart_ articles are placed at the end of the list to have a clearer view about what is left
 - articles are grouped by shop and sorted alphabetically
 - in the search dialog, a new article can be be added by pressing the plus sign